wp-plugins/wunderground/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Removed error generation when XML file cannot be read (Error on line 427, <a href="http://wordpress.org/support/topic/506565" rel="nofollow">as reported</a>).
+Now, it just outputs an HTML comment error message.

 = 1.2.3 =
 * Fixed bug where Degree Measurement select drop-down would not show saved state as Celsius, even though it was working properly. (thanks <a href="http://www.OwlConcept.com">Robson</a>)
 * Added proper HTML escaping for High/Low formatting and temperature output